yaya1441415/Amazaon_review_manager/README.md

 I used HuggingFace Transformers for  high-quality abstractive summarization of all reviews.

-I used BeautifulSoup to extract structured data from raw HTML pages of Amazon.
+BeautifulSoup & Selenium – Scrapes structured data from Amazon pages reliably, with stealth options for headless Chrome.